Specification

 • Gives a very rigorous, compiler-checked skeleton for the code; we are doing this for you on the assignments

-• Much more precise than the previous in terms of code/spec relationship, but limited expressiveness
+• Much more precise than the previous in terms of code/spec relationship, but limited expressiveness since types can express only so much

 • Tests